-1.7 Animal health: Aujesky's disease
+1.8 Animal health: Aujesky's disease

 1) Objective To amend previous directives to include Aujesky's disease.

-Proposal for a Council Directive amending Directives 64/432/EEC 2) Proposal and 72/461/EEC as regards certain measures relating to foot-and-mouth disease, Aujesky's disease and swine vesicular disease.

-Aujesky's disease is now included within the scope of previous 3) Contents directives on diseases affecting pig herds.

-The Parliament suggested an amendment and asked the Commission 4) Opinion of the to consider its remarks.
-European Parliament

-5) Current status The proposal is currently before the Council for examination and

-6) References Official Journal C 249, 23.9.82

-European Parliament Opinion
+2) Proposal Proposal for a Council Directive amending Directives 64/432/EEC and 72/461/EEC as regards certain measures relating to foot-and-mouth disease, Aujesky's disease and swine vesicular disease.
+3) Contents Aujesky's disease is now included within the scope of previous directives on diseases affecting pig herds.
+4) Opinion of the European Parliament The Parliament suggested an amendment and asked the Commissio to consider its remarks.
+5) Current status The proposal is currently before the Council for examination and adoption.
+6) References Commission Proposal Official Journal C 249, 23.9.82 European Parliament Opinion Official Journal C 13, 17.1.83 Economic and Social Committee Opinion

-1.8 Animal health: brucellosis, tuberculosis and leucosis
+1.9 Animal health: brucellosis, tuberculosis and leukosis

-To complete the eradication of brucellosis, tuberculosis, and leucosis in cattle throughout the Member States.
+To complete the eradication of brucellosis, tuberculosis, and leukosis in cattle throughout the Member States.